MRPT/mrpt/doc/ClangFormat_internal.md

 # ClangFormat - Developer Instructions

-This file primarily outlies the procedure of formatting the entire MRPT codebase with ClangFormat in case this is needed again, or in case we upgrade to a more recent version of ClangFormat.
+This file primarily outlines the procedure of formatting the entire MRPT codebase with ClangFormat in case this is needed again, or in case we upgrade to a more recent version of ClangFormat.

 ## Notes on formatting the codebase - clang-format 3.8